CamerataMusica/website/content/2023-2024/Ensemble_Caprice.md

 One might claim that the punctuated rhythms and ascending scales in the first movement of the Concerto La Francia allude to the overture in French style with exactly these features as prominent element.
 But since as opposed to the Four Seasons this newly reconstructed cycle is based on the more abstract idea of national representation, the listener will have to fill in some of the national colors with the own imagination.

-It is our pleasure to present each concerto with a prelude composed in the country that the ensuing concerto is dedicated to.
+Each concerto is preceded with a prelude composed in the country that the ensuing concerto is dedicated to.

 It is a great pleasure to see how much Antonio Vivaldi is inspiring us today, 382 years after his untimely death.

-Matthias Maute
+*Matthias Maute*